lczech/grenedalf-paper/README.md

 Furthermore, we have some auxiliary tests and comparisons:

-  * `benchmark-real`: Quick test to assess overall gain of grenedalf for our GrENE-net project.
+  * `eval-grenenet`: Quick test to assess the overall gain of grenedalf for our GrENE-net project.
   * `bug-exam`: Examination of the two bugs in PoPoolation Tajima's D implementation.

 See the respective subdirectories for details.